About Us >

 FAQ - Frequently Asked Questions about Living Earth

-I am new to paganism.
-Do I have to have a certain level of experience to be accepted?
+I am new to Earth-based spirituality and neo-Paganism.
+Do I need to have a certain level of experience to attend?

 Do you follow a specific Neo-Pagan path?

-Our members come from a variety of paths, but our rituals tend towards traditional Wiccan structure.
-We are known for rituals that are creative, warm-hearted, and family-friendly.
+We practice the Living Earth tradition of modern congregational neo-Paganism.
+We are committed to connecting spiritually with the Earth, with the Divine, and with each other.
+Our rituals are somewhat similar to other neo-Pagan and Wiccan structure.
+We are known for rituals that are creative, warm-hearted, and family-friendly, yet powerful.
 We are inspired by the ecstatic, collaborative aspects of the Reclaiming tradition.

 How often does the group meet?